maximtereshchenko/conveyor/README.md

     * Every repository has a name and an optional `enabled` flag
     * A repository can be disabled with the `enabled` flag equal to `false`
     * Repositories are inherited from a schematic used as a template
-    * Local directory can be used as a source of artifacts and manuals.
+    * Local directory can be used as a source of artifacts and schematics.
 It is defined by a path relative to the directory, where the schematic definition is located.
 The path can be overridden in a schematic
     * Remote repository is defined with a URL to a repository with Maven2 layout
-    * The property `conveyor.repository.remote.cache.directory` defines the directory, where remote directories should store downloaded artifacts and manuals.
+    * The property `conveyor.repository.remote.cache.directory` defines the directory, where remote directories should store downloaded artifacts and schematics.
 It is relative to the directory, where the schematic definition is located.
 The default value is `.conveyor-modules` located in the root schematic's directory